tudace/tuda_latex_templates/README.md

    - add a mechanism for credits in tudaexercise
    - captions & headings in leaflets no longer using \accentfont
    - fixing marginpar alignment
+ * v2.11 (2020-06-12) add english translation for drfinal/dr (submitted/accepted)
+ * v3.0 ()
+	- mecheng option for tudapub to support the department of mechanical engineering
+	- generalize the pagestyle mechanisms
+	- cleanup title creation